PayCertify/devops-scripting-challenge/README.md

 PayCertify Scripting Challenge
 ===

 This app serves as a simple CI system.
 It takes two inputs, a build task and the url, to a git repository.
 Once the CI application has cloned the repository, it will search for a `pipeline.yml` file, parse it and run commands from the build step if they are valid.
+If needed, a dockerfile has been provided with CI script to build the application.

 This repository also includes two terraform modules which create a VPC and ECS to deploy the app to Fargate.